 A hot water tank is a large, cylindrical water tank with a heating element inside, designed to hold and heat the water.
 On average, they hold around 200 liters of water.
 The tank is connected to a heating source, such as a boiler or immersion heater, which heats the water to the desired temperature.
 Once the water has been heated, it is stored in the tank until it is needed for household tasks.

 There are a few different types of hot water tanks, which use different methods and fuels to heat the water.
-Gas heaters (fuelled by natural gas or propane) are the most popular.
+Gas heaters (fueled by natural gas or propane) are the most popular.
 Electricity, oil, and solar-powered tanks are other options.

 When water enters the tank near the top, it makes its way to a dip tube in the bottom, where it is heated to the target temperature.
 The heated water will rise to the top, where it then enters the hot water pipe and to the tap.